common name: Cardin's whitefly

 Aleurodicus (Metaleurodicus) cardini Back [Quaintance. & Baker, 1913].

 From USDA 2006.

-While it is known from Gainesville (north central Florida) to South Florida, it is much more common in the subtropical areas.
+While it is known from Gainesville (north central Florida) to southern Florida, it is much more common in subtropical areas.
 Within the U.S., it is also found in Hawaii, near Hilo on the island Hawaii (HDA 2006).